Coagulation: Anticoagulants

-Anticoagulants and anti-platelet agents are amongst the most commonly used medications.
+Anticoagulants and anti-platelet agents (together "antithrombotics") are amongst the most commonly used medications.
 Anti-platelet agents include aspirin, dipyridamole, ticlopidine, clopidogrel, ticagrelor and prasugrel; the parenteral glycoprotein IIb/IIIa inhibitors are used during angioplasty.
 Of the anticoagulants, warfarin (and related coumarins) and heparin are the most commonly used.
 Warfarin affects the vitamin K-dependent clotting factors (II, VII, IX, X) and protein C and protein S, whereas heparin and related compounds increase the action of antithrombin on thrombin and factor Xa.
-A newer class of drugs, the direct thrombin inhibitors, is under development; some members are already in clinical use (such as lepirudin).
+A newer class of drugs, the direct thrombin inhibitors, is under development; some members are already in clinical use (such as lepirudin, argatroban, bivalirudin and dabigatran).
 Also in clinical use are other small molecular compounds that interfere directly with the enzymatic action of particular coagulation factors (the directly acting oral anticoagulants: dabigatran, rivaroxaban, apixaban, and edoxaban).